mrunalmhatre/new-project/README.md

 # new-project
-This is my new project
+This is my new project.
+This is BRANCH 1.
+This is new BRANCH.